 - Compare your offers to those found on websites and advertisements

-To make the deal work out in your best interest, make sure that it is the right deal in the first place.
+Before you borrow, pause and make sure that this type of loan really makes sense.
 Is a home equity loan a better fit for your needs than a simple credit card account or an unsecured loan?
 If you’re not sure, figure it out before you put your home at risk.

 Also, make a detailed plan of your income and expenses (including this new loan payment) ahead of time.
-Make sure that taking the loan will not overburden you.
+These large loans can come with large payments.

 Review and consider insurance to cover the payments if something happens.
 You may or may not need insurance, and nobody can force you to use it.
 If you’re going to include insurance as part of a home equity loan, go with monthly premium payments – not up front – so that you only pay for what you use (assuming the insurance is just for the home equity loan).